IBM-Blockchain/blockchain-vscode-extension/client/README.md

 ### Package a smart contract project
 To package a project you have open in your workspace, run the `Package a Smart Contract Package` command.
 Packages will be added to the `Smart Contract Packages` panel in the explorer view.

-Alternatively, navigate to the explorer view (click the IBM Blockchain Platform icon in the left-navigation) then click the `add` icon (this will again package up the project you have open in your workspace).
+Alternatively, navigate to the explorer view (click the IBM Blockchain Platform icon in the left-navigation) then click the `add` icon on the Smart Contract Packages view (this will again package up the project you have open in your workspace).

 When you package a smart contract project, all of the smart contract code is added into a new Fabric smart contract package file (using the standard Fabric chaincode deployment specification format).
 You can deploy this package using this extension.
 Alternatively, you can deploy the package using other tools, such as the Fabric CLI (`peer chaincode install` command).